opsline/chef-opsline-chef-client/README.md

 Enable script removes the `/var/log/chef/disabled` file so that chef client can run again from cron.

 If `node['opsline-chef-client']['unregister_at_shutdown']` is set to `true`, installs an init script that will execute when node is shutting down.
 It will delete node and client objects from chef server.

+If `node['opsline-chef-client']['delete_validation']` is set to `true`, validation key will be removed from the node.

+#### opsline-chef-client::datadog
+Installs datadog agent and ChefStatus check.

+The check will emit `chef.status` metric with the following values:
+* 0: OK
+* 1: error
+* -1: plugin error

 #### opsline-chef-client::cron
 For compatibility only - uses default recipe.